mayuso/SALD/README.md

-# Can I use SALD for my own projects?

-Sure

-# Should I?

-Probably not.
-This is a tiny project and other engines do a lot more and better.
-I'd personally recommend Godot: [Website](https://godotengine.org/), [Repository](https://github.com/godotengine/godot)

 # Build environment

 This is just a recommendation, as any modern compiler can do the job well, but I currently work with: